 Dave loves playing and coaching football.
 He’s also responsible for the delivery of all the lovely work that the Movement team come up with.
 He’s worked in Mobile since 2005, when he joined early industry pioneers Enpocket and met up with Mark, Sarah and Tim.
 He helped form the original Movement line-up, had a small time out and now he’s back with an iron fist of vengeance.Technical Director // Management // Tech Infrastructure // Aston Villa

 Following a degree in Psychology and a year in Barcelona, Seth cut his teeth at Dare.
-Working across clients from Sony Ericsson to Beck’s and Whitbread, he got his mitts on as many mobile briefs as possible (picking up the Guardian’s Best Mobile App 2011 for Penguin’s “MyFry”).
-But it just wasn’t enough mobile for him so he jumped ship and joined Movement.
-Seth is also a musician and avid creator of vegetarian packed lunches.Account Director // Collaborator // Instigator
+Working across clients from Sony Ericsson to Beck’s and Whitbread, he got his mitts on as many mobile briefs as possible.
+But it just wasn’t enough for him so he jumped ship and joined Movement.
+He’s also a musician and avid creator of vegetarian packed lunches.Account Director // Collaborator // Instigator

 With an ambition to conquer mobile, and the desire to work in a cosier agency, Naomi hopped on over to Movement from Iris Worldwide in May 2013.
 Originally from Vancouver, and with a B.Sc in Interactive Arts, she’s mad crazy about cats, Star Trek and anything food or drink related.
 Except pears.Project Manager // Planning // Delivery // Cats

-Will started as an Account Executive only a few months after the Movement doors opened armed with a degree in marketing and a passion for digital.
-Since then he’s been busy planning and delivering campaigns for Virgin Media, Samsung, CRUK and Coca-Cola.
+Will started at Movement only a few months after the doors opened, armed with a degree in marketing and a passion for digital, and he’s been busy planning and delivering campaigns ever since.
 His first love is electronic music and when not at Movement HQ he can be found in his studio making it with varying degrees of success.Account Manager // Strategy // Marketing // Music

 After graduating from the University of Southampton in 2012 with a degree in Management, Bex spent some of her summer with Movement.
 They got on like a house on fire so she set up camp and became a permanent member of the Movement gang.
 She loves anything that takes place in water or the sun and does not like to be called Becky.Account Executive // Client Liaison // Research // Swimming